Sample-path large deviations for unbounded additive functionals of the reflected random walk: Introduction

 \section{Introduction}

-In this paper we develop sample path large deviation principles (LDP) for additive functionals of a Markov chain which is important in Operations Research (OR), namely, Lindley's recursion.
+In this paper we develop sample-path large deviation principles (LDP) for additive functionals of a Markov chain which is important in Operations Research (OR), namely, Lindley's recursion.
 This Markov chain describes the waiting time sequence in a single-server queue under a FIFO discipline and under independent and identically distributed (i.i.d.) inter-arrival times and service times.
 We focus on the case in which the input is light-tailed, i.e. the service times and inter-arrival times have a finite moment generating function in a neighborhood of the origin.

 While the model that we consider is vital to many OR applications, and therefore important in its own right, our main contributions are also fundamental from a methodological standpoint.
-We contribute, as we shall explain, to the development of key tools in the study of sample- path large deviations for additive functionals of light-tailed geometrically and ergodic Markov chains.
+We contribute, as we shall explain, to the development of key tools in the study of sample-path large deviations for additive functionals of light-tailed and geometrically ergodic Markov chains.

 A rich body of theory, pioneered by Donsker and Varadhan in classical work which goes back over forty years (see, for example, \cite {donsker1975asymptotic}) provides powerful tools designed to study large deviations for additive functionals of light-tailed and geometrically ergodic Markov chains.
 Roughly speaking, these are chains which converge exponentially fast to stationarity and whose stationary distribution is light-tailed.